-This is when you’ll find the peace of mind necessary to take that next step.
-The step that leads to your time, energy and resources being spent on rebuilding that new, fabulous, fulfilling life that’s waiting for you.
-Then you’ll become unstoppable.
+For this is where you can find the peace of mind necessary to take that next step.
+The step that leads to your time, energy and resources being spent on rebuilding that new, fabulous, and fulfilling life that’s waiting for you.
+Because that’s when you’ll truly become unstoppable.

 And, let’s face it, there’s simply no better form of justice than that!

 Wherever you are in your career or recovery, I wish you success, peace, and most of all, good health.